'I feel I can just soar through my life'

 Type 1 diabetes insulin pump 'helps me just soar through my life'

-Laura Dunion is one of the first NHS patients with type 1 diabetes to get a new insulin pump that uses artificial intelligence to monitor her blood, so that her sugars stay within normal range.
+Laura Dunion is one of the first NHS patients with type 1 diabetes to get a new insulin pump that uses artificial intelligence to monitor her blood.

 -